labintsev/ladd-and-weights/paper_en.md

 The most popular benchmarks for comparing different object detection architectures are COCO [Lin 2014] and Pascal Voc [Everingham 2010].
 These datasets have a large number of marked-up images, unfortunately, not relevant to our special task.
 The VisDrone dataset [Zhu, 2018] is currently widely used for evaluating unmanned aerial vehicle (UAV) object detection.
-It was curated and created by the Machine Learning and Data Mining Laboratory team at Tianjin University.
 The dataset comprises 10,209 images, with 6471 images allocated for training, 548 images for validation, and 3190 images for testing.
 It encompasses a total of 10 object categories, namely, pedestrian, people, bicycle, car, van, truck, tricycle, awning-tricycle, bus, and motorbike.
 Most images made in city landscape, but this is not relevant context for the forest rescue operations.